Most Retail Businesses in California Can Reopen — With Restrictions — by Friday, Newsom Announces | KQED

 Newsom emphasized, though, the state has power to intervene if these plans do not adequately contain the spread of the virus, and added that counties will also need to provide a strategy to "claw back" if case numbers begin to surge.

-The governor also underscored that counties with stricter guidelines, like the Bay Area, will be allowed to continue enforcing their regulations.
+The governor also underscored that counties with stricter guidelines, like those in the Bay Area, will be allowed to continue enforcing their regulations.

-In further explaining the changes, Director of the California Department of Public Health Dr. Sonia Angell said the data support the easing of restrictions, adding that California will monitor four factors as restrictions ease:
+In further explaining the changes, California Department of Public Health Director Dr. Sonia Angell said the data support the easing of restrictions, adding that California will monitor four factors as restrictions ease:

 - Ensure the state's ability to care for the sick within hospitals;